 Service Provider name, address, phone number, and contact organization.

-NPAC customer type.

 Service Provider allowable functions (applies only to the CMIP interface, not the XML interface).

 Service Provider Network Address of NPAC SMS-to-Local SMS interface (applies only to the CMIP interface, not the XML interface).